PART 15 -- CONTRACTING BY NEGOTIATION

 Procedures, guidance, and templates for this section is located https://www.ditco.disa.mil/DitcoContractingTemplates/doku.php?id=disa_source_selection_procedures_guides_templates_samples_and_training_materials.

 (a) The Senior Procurement Executive, acting as “Agency Head” under FAR and DFARS, may appoint the Source Selection Authority (SSA) (see FAR 15.303(b)).
 The SPE may appoint another individual for a particular procurement.
-Generally, the SSA appointment will follow the thresholds shown in Table 15-1, unless the SPE, or HCA (as delegated) determines otherwise.
+Generally, the SSA appointment will follow the thresholds and procedures in the SSA/AA Delegation Briefing Procedures located at https://www.ditco.disa.mil/DITCOContractingTemplates/, unless the SPE, or HCA (as delegated) determines otherwise.
 When the SPE retains authority to appoint the SSA, an appointment memorandum will be signed delegating SSA authority.
-The appointment memorandum, briefing slides, and procedures can be found at https://www.ditco.disa.mil/DITCOContractingTemplates/?id=disa_source_selection_procedures_guides_templates_samples_and_training_materials under Source Selection Templates/Samples.

 (c)(i) Class Deviation 2013-O0018, September 24, 2013 (Subj: Class Deviation--Past Performance Evaluation Thresholds and Reporting Requirements) is effective until it is published in the DFARS or until rescinded.
 The deviation identifies thresholds associated with key business sectors for the collection and use of Past Performance Information (PPI).
 The deviation shall be used in lieu of FAR 15.304(c)(3)(i) and